Leopardopt/ENES247Kamran/lab4-PriorityEncoders_ROM/README.md

 #### Testing

 The ROM is dependent upon a behavior manual that tells it what to do.
-In this case, the four input switches a and b act as the binary digits for the
+In this case, the four input switches a and b act according to the text sheet included within program following the behavior.
+Thus changing the text sheet outputs will change the way the LEDs light up which are the gt, lt, and eq which are basically data slots for the ROM output.

 ___